Delta del Cauto

 Park History

-Delta del Cauto was established as a wildlife refuge under Cuba's Sistema Nacional de Áreas Protegidas (SNAP) to protect the ecological integrity of one of the Caribbean's largest river deltas.
-Management is coordinated by the Centro Nacional de Áreas Protegidas (CNAP) in collaboration with provincial authorities in Granma.
-Scientific surveys have documented the refuge's importance as waterbird nesting and foraging habitat and assessed American crocodile population status.
+Delta del Cauto was established as a wildlife refuge under Cuba's Sistema Nacional de Áreas Protegidas (SNAP) by Agreement 4262 of the Council of Ministers, dated December 14, 2001, to protect the ecological integrity of one of the Caribbean's largest river deltas.
+[1] In 2002 the area was also designated as a Ramsar Site (No. 1236), recognizing its international wetland significance.
+Management is coordinated by CNAP in collaboration with provincial authorities in Granma and Las Tunas.
 Conservation management focuses on limiting artisanal fishing pressure in sensitive nursery areas, monitoring illegal hunting, and engaging local communities in environmental stewardship programs.

 Major Trails And Attractions